Seghandali/LIS-Ergodic-Capacity-Estimation-/README.md

 This is a code package is related to the follow scientific article:

-Sepideh Ghandalia, Hamid Meghdadia, Ali Shahzadi,"Ergodic Capacity Estimation in the Uplink of Large Intelligent Surfaces with Linear Receivers", Physical Communication
+Sepideh Ghandali, Hamid Meghdadia, Ali Shahzadi,"Ergodic Capacity Estimation in the Uplink of Large Intelligent Surfaces with Linear Receivers", Physical Communication

 The package contains a simulation environment, based on Matlab, that reproduces all the numerical results and figures in the article.